laikas123/EE-418-Final-Project/README.md

 # EE-418-Final-Project

-## See PDF File Above For Details Of Project with Plots
+## See "FinalProject.pdf" PDF File Above For Details Of Project with Plots